heineman/LearningAlgorithms/README.md

 specific Python scripts:

 * `book.py` - Generates the tables and data used for figures in the book
-* `challenge.py` - Contains the solutions for the challenge questions at the end of each chapter
+* `challenge.py` - Contains the solutions for the challenge exercises at the end of each chapter
 * `timing.py` - Scripts that may take a significant amount of time to complete are pulled out separately